 Details regarding Board / Committees its composition number of meetings held termsof reference policies adopted are provided under the Corporate Governance Report formingpart of the Annual Report.

+Due to extreme cashflow issues the Company was not able to undertake CSR activitiesduring the FY 2019-20.
 Detailed report on CSR is annexed to the report as AnnexureA'.

-MATERIAL DEVELOPMENTS ON HUMAN RESOURCES INCLUDING NUMBER OF PEOPLE EMPLOYED
+MATERIAL DEVELOPMENTS ON HUMAN RESOURCES INCLUDING NUMBER OF PEOPLE EMPLOYED:

 All manpower requirements are assessed and filled in a timely manner.
 The Company has asound knowledge pool of experienced employees which helps it to maintain consistency inperformance across all disciplines.
 It has built a team of dedicated employees who workwith commitment and a sense of belonging towards the growth of the Company.